Treponema socranskii: Genomics

 The genome of T. socranskii was sequenced by the J. Craig Venter Institute (JCVI) using Illumina sequencing.
 The genome contains 2,804,628 base pairs of which 2,547,778 are coding pairs.
-The GC content is between 50-52 mol%.
+The GC content is between 50 and 52 mol%.
 The DNA also contains 2563 genes of which 2509 code for proteins.

 Implications

 Treponema socranskii and 11 other organisms show an increased growth rate that correlates with an increased GI (gingival index) score.
 The GI score measures the intensity of the inflammation of the gingival crevice.
-This correlation between growth and high GI scores, combined with the frequency of T. socranskii in the gingival crevice of people with clinically-induced periodontitis and moderate/severe periodontitis has implications that point toward T. socranskii being a causative agent in periodontitis and gingivitis.
+This correlation between growth and high GI scores, combined with the frequency of T. socranskii in the gingival crevice of people with clinically induced periodontitis and moderate/severe periodontitis has implications that point toward T. socranskii being a causative agent in periodontitis and gingivitis.
 Periodontitis is the condition that arises after leaving gingivitis untreated.
 In adults, periodontitis can be a major force in the acceleration of tooth loss because it damages the base of the teeth and harms their connection to the skull.
 This condition is easily prevented by daily dental hygiene such as brushing and flossing.